5 Reasons Why You Should Never Date A Married Man (Or Woman)

 When you're involved with a married man or woman, your life will cease to move forward in any meaningful way.

 If you are involved with a married person, you will never meet their friends and family, you will never be able to take steps toward a future together.
-All of your talk about a future together will be empty because your person isn’t leaving their spouse.
+All your talk about a future together will be empty, because your person isn’t leaving their spouse.

 3. Your self-esteem will plummet.